-We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience, and through discussion with the directors and other management the policies and procedures regarding compliance with laws and regulations.
+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience, and from inspection of the Group's regulatory and legal correspondence, and through discussion with the directors and other management the policies and procedures regarding compliance with laws and regulations.

-We communicated identified laws and regulations throughout our team and remained alert to any indications of noncompliance throughout the audit.
+We communicated identified laws and regulations throughout our team and remained alert to any indications of non-compliance throughout the audit.

 The potential effect of these laws and regulations on the financial statements varies considerably.

-Firstly, the Group is subject to laws and regulations that directly affect the financial statements including financial reporting legislation (including related companies legislation), distributable profits legislation, taxation and pension legislation and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related financial statement items.
+Firstly, the Group is subject to laws and regulations that directly affect the financial statements including financial reporting legislation (including related companies legislation), distributable profits legislation and taxation legislation and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related financial statement items.